Your RoutineTrail RidersWhether you want to organise your week to get in more rides or you want to improve your

 You may wish to consult with a coach, experienced racer or some book/web resources to get some good cycling workouts into your routine.
 Remember when putting together a routine, avoid having consecutive days with high intensity workouts to prevent "burnout".
 Alternate between high, and moderate to low intensity days with a rest day thrown in there somewhere.

-If you are following the cycling fitness basics, you can easily tailor your training to the different stages of your season.
-For example, in the base phase, you may wish to increase duration on your endurance rides by 5 minutes each week; ultimately, follow the overload principle to keep improving your fitness. - If you are following the overload principle, it is important that you have a week of recovery every 3-4 weeks which includes backing the training load off a bit to allow your body to rebuild.
+If you are following the overload principle, it is important that you have a week of recovery every 3-4 weeks which includes backing the training load off a bit to allow your body to rebuild.
 Some recovery rides in your recovery heart zone are beneficial.

 You should now have the tools to construct a tailored riding routine to fit into your week.
-Remember "If you don't have time, MAKE TIME!!"
+Remember